 - Gain a basic level of training in suturing techniques and in sterile procedures around the operating room

-Students attend rounds with residents on their team.
-They participate in conferences with the residents along with potential cadaver labs and visiting professor lectures.
-Students are involved in surgical procedures and have the opportunity to participate as assistants as well as perform some basic procedures such as suturing.
+Students attend rounds with their team each morning.
+They are involved in surgical procedures and have the opportunity to participate as assistants in the operating room, as well as perform some basic procedures such as suturing.
+They participate in conferences with the residents along with cadaver labs and visiting professor lectures.

 Method of evaluation